fMichaleczek/PSFactory/README.md

 ### `Get-BuiltModuleVersion`

-Will read the properties `ModuleVersion` and `PrivateData.PSData.Prerelease` tag of the module manifest for a module that has been built by Sampler.
+Will read the properties `ModuleVersion` and `PrivateData.PSData.Prerelease` tag of the module manifest for a module that has been built by PSFactory.
 The command looks into the **OutputDirectory** where the project's module should have been built.